mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Advantages of using Spark

+* **Superset of MapReduce**

 * **Speed**: for large scale data analysis and processing, Spark is 100 times faster than Hadoop.
-This is achieved
+  This is achieved by:
-by:
 	* Modern architecture, better ECO system
 	* Provides parallelism with simple and powerful API
 	* Utilizing In-Memory (RAM) processing architecture

 * **Ease of Use**: Spark provides simple and powerful APIs for working with big data sets.
 Spark offers over 100 high-level operators and transformations that makes creating parallel programs a breeze

 * **Advanced Analytics**: Spark implements superset of MapReduce paradigm.
 Spark  does  much  more  than `map-then-reduce` of MapReduce paradigm.

-Sparks offers Machine Learning, Graph processing, streaming data, and SQL queries.
+* Sparks offers **Machine Learning**, **Graph processing**, **streaming data**, and **SQL queries**.

 * **Dynamic**: Spark allows simple creation of parallel applications.
 Spark offers over 100 high-level operators, transformations, and actions.

 * **Multilingual**: Python, Java, Scala, R, and SQL are supported by Spark

 * **Simple and Powerful**: Because of its low-latency in-memory data processing capacity, Spark can handle a wide range of analytics problems.
 Spark has an extensive libraries for Machine Learning and Graph analytics at a scale

 * **Open-Source**: Spark is an open-source and hosted by Apache Sofware Foundation.